lakshya-singh/PoseCVAE/README.md

 # PoseCVAE
-This is a repository for the PoseCVAE data.
+This is a repository for Anomalous Activity Detection using Pose Conditional Variational Auto Encoders (PoseCVAE).

 Dataset used: